-Santa Clara County guides future use of these lands through (1) the General Plan, (2) the Stanford Community Plan (CP), (3) County Zoning Ordinance, (4) other County ordinances and policies, and (5) the 2000 General Use Permit (GUP).
+County of Santa Clara guides future use of these lands through (1) the General Plan, (2) the Stanford Community Plan (CP), (3) County Zoning Ordinance, (4) other County ordinances and policies, and (5) the 2000 General Use Permit (GUP).

-In November 1999, Stanford University submitted a Draft CP/GUP Application to Santa Clara County.
+In November 1999, Stanford University submitted a Draft CP/GUP Application to County of Santa Clara.
 As a result of an extensive public review process, significant changes were made in the proposed CP/GUP.
-Santa Clara County, the lead agency under the California Environmental Quality Act (CEQA), prepared a Program

-Environmental Impact Report (EIR) to disclose the significant environmental effects of development pursuant to the CP/GUP.
+Santa Clara County, the lead agency under the California Environmental Quality Act (CEQA), prepared a Program Environmental Impact Report (EIR) to disclose the significant environmental effects of development pursuant to the CP/GUP.
 In December 2000, the County Board of Supervisors certified the EIR and approved the Final CP/GUP (2000 GUP).